-Prerequisite(s): BIO 126 Corequisite(s): BIO 315

-In this course, students will study the diversity of fish form.
+Corequisite(s): BIO 315 In this course, students will study the diversity of fish form.
 Special emphasis will be place on recognizing the relationship between fish anatomy and physiology and the habitat in which fishes live.
+A course fee may apply.